 To apply for Financial Aid begin by completing the Free Application for Federal Student Aid (FAFSA).
 In order to receive consideration for as many programs as possible you should file a Free Application for Federal Student Aid (FAFSA) each year before May 1st.

 In order to complete the FAFSA, you will need a student FSA ID username and password.
 You can create an FSA ID username and password on the FAFSA site.
 You will also need student and parental income and asset information.
 If your parents are married, you will need income and asset information for both parents.
 If your parents are separated or divorced, the parent you live with or the one who has custody should complete the FAFSA form.
 If the custodial parent has remarried, the income of that parent and their new spouse (stepparent) must also be included.

 You must provide parental information on the FAFSA form unless you answer yes to one of the following questions:

 If the answer is no to all of these questions, the student is dependent and must include parental information on the FAFSA form.
 Most students are considered dependent.

 By entering the Westminster College Title IV code of 003392, a copy of your completed FAFSA form will be sent to our institution.
 We will in turn send you an award letter listing your specific financial aid package.
-Some of the various types of financial aid that you may qualify for would be Federal Pell Grants, Federal Supplemental Educational Opportunity Grant (FSEOG), State Grants, Federal Subsidized and Unsubsidized Stafford Loans and Federal Perkins Loan.
+Some of the various types of financial aid that you may qualify for would be Federal Pell Grants, Federal Supplemental Educational Opportunity Grant (FSEOG), State Grants, Federal Subsidized and Unsubsidized Stafford Loans.

 Satisfactory Academic Progress Policy